Lakers vs. Jazz: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers have a 7-3 record against the spread while going 7-3 overall over their past 10 contests.
+- The Lakers have a 7-3 record against the spread while going 8-2 overall in their past 10 games.

-- In their past 10 contests, the Lakers have gone over the total six times.
+- The Lakers have gone over the total in eight of their last 10 outings.

-- Los Angeles has covered the spread in the same percentage of games at home as away games (51.3%).
-It has covered 20 times in 39 games at home and 20 times in 39 games when playing on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.